 Manufacturing for the renewable energy sector is another potential area of growth, and the province’s Special Economic Zones are uniquely positioned to host such activity.

-One of the competitive advantages of investing in the Eastern Cape lies in the two Special Economic Zones in East London and at Coega, which hosts a deepwater port.
+One of the competitive advantages of investing in the Eastern Cape lies in the two Special Economic Zones, one in East London (East London IDZ) and one at Coega, which hosts a deepwater port.

 Both SEZs are strategically situated on major transport and shipping routes and provide purpose-built infrastructure for investors wishing to produce and manufacture for the Southern African Development Community and world markets.